Hanjun-Cho/-todolist-cli/README.md

 ## Project Description:
 This is a personal project I decided to work on after starting to use a Windows Subsystem for Linux (WSL).
-Used this program as a way to configure, customize, and get accustomed to Nvim.
+Used this program as a way to configure, customize, and get accustomed to Nvim while getting my hands dirty with mySQL.

 The program is built into 3 sections - Backend API, Frontend WebApp, and Command Line Interface (CLI) Program - which uses **Python (Flask)**,